THE MYTH OF ORIGINAL SIN

 Filthy Rags Isaiah 64:6 has long been used as a ‘proof-text’ for two totally distinct yet equally unfounded beliefs.
 Calvinism uses it to bolster the doctrine of "total inability" ... the foundation of Reformed doctrine.
-The Evangelical uses it to show that good works, obedience, virtue are all useless, which sets the stage for the doctrine of "accepting Christ" through a once-for-all act of faith. the problem being that both ignore both the textual and historical context.
+The Evangelical uses it to show that good works, obedience, virtue are all useless, which sets the stage for the doctrine of "accepting Christ" through a once-for-all act of faith. the problem being that both sides ignore the textual and historical context.

 None That Seeketh?
 Romans 3:11-18 is often quoted to bolster the claims of universal depravity - that no one ever seeks after God.
 However, if you were to examine the source of Paul’s quotes, you would realize that the Psalms in question often spoke of God’s protection and favor towards the virtuous people of the day.
 The million dollar question then is why Paul presented one side of the coin, but ignored the verses that speak of God's support and favor for those who feared Him.
 The answer is very simple...

 HOW MANY WILL BE SAVED?

 How Will Those Who Never Learn the Gospel Be Judged?
-What will be the ultimate fate of those who never have the opportunity to hear the gospel?
-This is a question with which every sensitive soul struggles.
+A question with which every sensitive soul struggles is what will be the ultimate fate of those who never have the opportunity to hear the gospel.
 While nothing definitive has been told us, there are Bible principles worthy of serious consideration.
 Includes Is “ignorance bliss” with regard to sin?

 DID GOD DECIDE WHO WOULD BE SAVED?